 Dickson Mounds Museum and other Illinois state museums: All locations will remain closed until further notice.

 Domestic Violence Intervention Program in southeast Iowa has implemented service and protocol changes.
 Details can be found here.

 FBI and the U.S. Attorney for the Central District of Illinois: Issued a joint statement about COVID-19 fraud.
 You can read the statement here.

 Fort Madison: City Hall is closed to public access.
 City employees will be working and services will continue.
 These closures will be in effect until further notice.
 City office hours are 8:00 a.m. to 4:30 p.m.
 The phone number is 319-372-7700.

 Fort Madison Parks & Recreation Department: All shelter rentals postponed.
 The department will contact renters who have events scheduled.
-Public restrooms within city parks and all drinking fountains will remain out of service.
+All parks, playgrounds, and campgrounds are closed until further notice.
+Public restrooms within City parks and all drinking fountains will remain out of service until further notice.

 Fort Madison Public Library: Closed through April 1.
 You can read more details here.

 Galesburg: The city has created a COVID-19 Response and Information page with details about city facilities, parks and recreation, services, utility bills, and more.
 Click here for information.

 In addition, Mayor John Pritchard issued a statement after a case of COVID-19 was confirmed in Knox County.
 Click here to read his message.